postor/as-json-service/README.md

 # as-json-service

-create http json service from anything
+create http json service in one command

 ## usage